-There are many reasons you'll want to reset your iPhone, and there are many different methods to do so.
+So, you want to reset your iPhone?
+There are many reasons you'll want to do that, and there are many different methods to do so.

 Here you'll learn about three different levels of resetting your iPhone.
 First, there's a soft reset where you'll just turn your device on and off again.

-Then there's a Force Restart for those issues where you can't do a soft reset, or you may want to follow the most drastic method where you reset your device to its factory settings.
+Then there's a Force Restart for those issues where you can't do a soft reset.
+Or you may want to follow the most drastic method, where you reset your device to its factory settings and rebuild your iPhone settings from scratch.

 How to soft reset your iPhone

 Drag the slider across, and your device will turn itself off.
-Then press down the button again to turn the phone back on again, and then you've completed the easiest reset possible.
+Wait at least 30 seconds for the phone to fully power down and reset.
+Then press down the power button again to turn the phone back on again.
+With that, you've completed the easiest reset possible.

 How to Force Restart your iPhone